 Latest posts by Shane Trejo (see all)

-- Two Bills Introduced in New York Would Nullify in Practice Some FDA Restrictions on Terminal Patients - April 27, 2015
+- To The Governor’s Desk: Illinois Senate Unanimously Passes Bill to Nullify in Practice Some FDA Restrictions on Terminal Patients - May 20, 2015